konveyor/enhancements/enhancements/gradle-credentials/README.md

 ## Design Details

 ### Test Plan
-To test this, the Gradle version of the tackle-testapp-public can be used, which contains a dependency hosted in a private repository.
+To test this, the `gradle` branch of the [tackle-testapp-public](https://github.com/konveyor/tackle-testapp-public/tree/gradle) can be used, which contains a dependency hosted in a private repository.
 - The analysis should succeed.
 - The full list of dependencies should appear.